 On 23 November 2016, the European Commission proposed certain further amendments to CRD IV and BRRD.
-These relate, amongst others, to the inclusion of a new layer of so-called "non-preferred" debt instruments to absorb losses and certain other changes to implement the proposal by the Financial Stability Board in respect of the Total Loss-Absorbing Capacity ("TLAC") for global systemically important banks ("G SIBs").
-These proposed changes are currently scheduled to be adopted and implemented in large part by 2019.
+These relate, amongst others, to the inclusion of a new layer of so-called "non-preferred" senior debt instruments to absorb losses and certain other changes to implement the proposal by the Financial Stability Board in respect of the Total Loss-Absorbing Capacity ("TLAC") for global systemically important banks ("G SIBs").
+These proposed changes are currently scheduled to be adopted and implemented in large part by 2019 at the earliest.

 On 31 July 2017, the Belgian legislator adopted a new law to, amongst others, amend the Banking Law in order to give effect to the European Commission's proposals of 23 November 2016 to amend CRD IV and BRRD.
 In particular, the law also adds a new article 389/1 in the Banking Law which aims at increasing the effectiveness of the bail-in tool and introduces a new category of claims in the statutory creditor hierarchy in the case of a liquidation procedure (procédure de liquidation/liquidatieprocedure) of a credit institution.
 Article 389/1, 2° of the Banking Law now divides senior notes into: (i) senior preferred notes, retaining the same ranking as the previous senior notes; and (ii) senior non-preferred notes.
 Senior non-preferred notes are direct, unconditional, senior, and unsecured (chirographaires/chirografaire) obligations.
-They must have the following characteristics:
+In accordance with this new provision, in case of liquidation of a credit institution or stockbroking firm, the claims will rank as follows (whereby Common Equity Tier 1 will rank lowest):